MCLDG/non-profit-blockchain/health/README.md

 In this section we will deploy a Lambda function that checks the health of the Amazon Managed Blockchain peer nodes.
 The Lambda function will return success if all the peer nodes in the Fabric network are AVAILABLE, otherwise it will return an error.
+It will ignore peer nodes that have a status of CREATING or DELETED.

-An error will result in an SNS notification routed to an email address.
+An error from the Lambda will result in an SNS notification routed to an email address.
 The Lambda will be automatically invoked by a CloudWatch scheduled event.

 CloudFormation and the Serverless Application Model (SAM) is used to package and deploy the Lambda function.
-More details on SAM can be found here: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started.html
+More details on SAM can be found here: https://aws.amazon.com/serverless/sam/, however, note that I'm not using the SAM CLI but rather the equivalent `aws cloudformation` commands.

 ## Pre-requisites